disruptek/balls/README.md

 ## Valgrind and Sanitizers

-When `--define:danger` test builds are part of the matrix, we will also attempt runtime analysis on the tests to check for memory errors and races.
+When `--define:danger` test builds are part of the matrix, we will also attempt runtime analysis on the tests to check for memory errors, data races, and undefined behavior.
 If `valgrind` is found in the environment, it can be used as well.

+Currently, failures of these test runs won't fail the test matrix.

 ### Compile-time Toggles:
   - `--define:ballsUseValgrind=off` to never use valgrind